warrendeleon/rn-warrendeleon/docs/readme/STORYBOOK.md

 # Storybook Guide

-This document covers using Storybook for isolated component development and documentation in this React Native project.
+Isolated component development and visual documentation using Storybook.

 ## Table of Contents